R-Suite/ServiceConnect-CSharp/README.md

 #### Simple Configuration

-Calling initialize will create an instance of the Bus with default configuration options.
+Calling initialize with no parameters will create an instance of the Bus with default configuration options.

 ```c#
 IBus bus = Bus.Initialize();